-- (1) the parent of the student expressed concern in writing to an administrator or teacher of the student that the student is in need of Special Education and related services; - (2) the parent of the student requested a Special Education evaluation of the student; or (3) the teacher of the student or other personnel of HISD - directly expressed specific concerns about a pattern of behavior demonstrated by the student to the director of Special Education of HISD or to other supervisory personnel of HISD
+- (1) the parent of the student expressed concern in writing to an administrator or teacher of the student that the student is in need of special-education and related services; - (2) the parent of the student requested a special-education evaluation of the student; or - (3) the teacher of the student or other personnel of HISD directly expressed specific concerns about a pattern of behavior demonstrated by the student to the director of special education of HISD or to other supervisory personnel of HISD.

-EXCEPTION: HISD shall not be deemed to have knowledge that the student is a disabled student if the parent of the student has not allowed an evaluation of the student or has refused Special Education services or the student has been evaluated and it was determined that the student was not eligible for Special Education.
-Additionally, in cases where the student has previously been determined eligible and has been receiving Special Education, but the properties adult of the student has received the student has been received to the student has been r but the parent or adult student has withdrawn consent for the provision of Special Education services, HISD will be deemed to have no knowledge that the student is a disabled student.
+EXCEPTION: HISD shall not be deemed to have knowledge that the student is a disabled student if the parent of the student has not allowed an evaluation of the student, or has refused special-education services, or the student has been evaluated, and it was determined that the student was not eligible for special education.
+Additionally, in cases where the student has previously been determined eligible and has been receiving special education, but the parent or adult student has withdrawn consent for the provision of special-education services, HISD will be deemed to have no knowledge that the student is a disabled student.

-Conditions That Apply if no Basis of Knowledge IN GENERAL: If HISD does not have knowledge that a student is a student with a disability (in accordance with the standards under "Basis of Knowledge") prior to taking disciplinary measures against the student, the student may be subjected to disciplinary measures applied to students without disabilities who engaged in comparable behavior.
+Conditions that Apply if no Basis of Knowledge

+IN GENERAL: If HISD does not have knowledge that a student is a student with a disability (in accordance with the standards under "Basis of Knowledge") prior to taking disciplinary measures against the student, the student may be subjected to disciplinary measures applied to students without disabilities who engaged in comparable behavior.

 LIMITATIONS: If a request is made for an evaluation of a student during the time period in which the student is subjected to disciplinary measures under this subsection, the evaluation shall be conducted in an expedited manner.
-If the student is determined to be eligible for Special Education, taking into consideration information from the evaluation conducted by HISD and information provided by the parents, HISD shall provide Special Education and related services in accordance with the IEP developed by the ARD/IEP Committee, except that, pending the results of the evaluation, the student shall remain in the educational placement determined by HISD.
+If the student is determined to be eligible for special education, taking into consideration information from the evaluation conducted by HISD and information provided by the parents, HISD shall provide special-education and related services in accordance with the IEP developed by the ARD/IEP committee, except that, pending the results of the evaluation, the student shall remain in the educational placement determined by HISD.